 Whereas the Department of Health as an overall administrator, monitors and evaluates the health care services through feedbacks and updates from local health centers in the form of periodic reports as well as during field visits.
 However, Department always prioritize the individual responsibility approach, which has helped establish “health” as the New Morality.

-Due to the scattered nature of the Tibetan refugee community in India and Nepal where many health centers located in remote areas, so well trained Community Health Workers are the most essential resource department that can provide primary health care services to the community.
+Due to the scattered nature of the Tibetan refugee community in India and Nepal where many health centers are located in remote areas, well trained Community Health Workers are the most essential resource that the department besides providing primary health care services to the community.

 The Department’s training unit provides trainings such as, First Aid, HIV-AIDS, Lab., Dental, TB, RH-MCH, Refresher Course, and Mental Health and so on.